shailendrabhandari/IntLevPy/README.md

 ---

-**GitHub Repository:** [IntLevPy on GitHub](https://github.com/shailendrabhandari/In---

-I believe this updated README fulfills your request by:

-- **Removing the Example Code Sections**: The sections containing code examples have been removed to make the README cleaner and more standard.
+---ME cleaner and more standard.
 - **Updating References**: The reference to the example notebook has been removed since you mentioned removing it.
 - **Directing Users to Documentation**: Users are guided to the official documentation for detailed examples and usage instructions.
 - **Maintaining Essential Information**: All important information about the package, installation, usage, and contact details are retained.